The Regime (miniseries)

 The Regime is a British-American political satire miniseries from HBO starring Kate Winslet, Matthias Schoenaerts, Guillaume Gallienne, Andrea Riseborough, Martha Plimpton, and Hugh Grant.
 Will Tracy is writer and executive producer on the series, with Stephen Frears and Jessica Hobbs directing episodes and executive-producing.
 Winslet, Frank Rich, and Tracey Seaward are also executive producers.
 Winslet plays Elena Vernham, a dictator ruling precariously over a fictional Central European country.

 The Regime premiered on March 3, 2024, with all six episodes debuting in the US on HBO and Max, and in the UK exclusively on Sky Atlantic and Now from April 8, 2024.

 Though the miniseries received mixed reviews, Kate Winslet's performance has been singled out for praise from critics.

 Synopsis

-The series depicts a year within the palace of a crumbling authoritarian regime.
-After not leaving the palace for quite some time, Chancellor Elena Vernham becomes increasingly paranoid and unstable and turns to a volatile soldier, Herbert Zubak, as an unlikely confidant.
+The series depicts a year within the palace of an unnamed fictional country somewhere in Europe with a vain and corrupt leader, Chancellor Elena Vernham.
+The authoritarian government is crumbling.
+After not leaving the palace for quite some time, Vernham becomes increasingly paranoid and unstable and turns to a volatile soldier, Herbert Zubak, as an unlikely confidant.
 As Zubak's influence over the chancellor grows, Elena's attempts to expand her power eventually result in the palace and the country fracturing around her.